-Some historiographic reflections on parallelisms about the role of indigenous peoples in a geographical area between Sardinia and the Iberian Peninsula in the Early Middle Ages (pdf)
+Indigenous Peoples in Sardinia and the Iberian Peninsula in the Early Middle Ages: A Comparative Historiography (pdf)

 (*En Portugués aquí; En Español aquí; En français ici)

 The essay presents some parallelisms on the concept of “border” and the relations among Vandals, Byzantines and Sardinians on the one hand, and among Byzantines, Goths and Hispano-Romans, on the other, in the former Roman provinces of Sardinia and Hispania (the Iberian Peninsula) during the early Middle Ages.
 To do so, I analyze the modern identitarian and nationalistic uses of that historical period within the context of its historiography.
 In parts of both Sardinian and Iberian historiography there is the tendency to highlight the imagined ‘originative’ role of indigenous peoples, complemented by the relatively small influence, in some areas of northern Iberia and the mountainous center of Sardinia, of Roman colonization.
 In these areas, the role of Barbaricini (the inhabitants of the Civitates Barbariae of the interior of Sardinia mentioned by the Byzantine Emperor Justinian [r.
 527-565]), Hispano-Romans, proud opponents of the Empire, and “true” Sardinians and Iberians have been exalted.
 Employing Maurice Halbwachs’s theoretical rubric, I show how these specific stereotypes, historical and historiographical myths, confirmed memory and identity and were the result of continuous choices – conscious or not – of what people wanted to remember, wanted to be, and wanted to be represented as, and what that means for historical reconstruction.